 Why this recipe works

-- One-pot recipe if using an Instant Pot, dump and go!
+- One-pot recipe made in the Instant Pot, dump and go!

 List of Ingredients

 The Veggies: Pav bhaji is made with cauliflower, potatoes, green bell pepper, peas, onions, and tomatoes.
 These are the key ingredients.
 You can also add carrots, green beans, and cabbage if you want, but these are entirely optional ingredients.
 I prefer using canned to fresh tomatoes.